dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

     allOf(List<Matcher> matchers)
     anyOf(List<Matcher> matchers)

-The allOf and anyOf represent AND/OR operations.
-They can take a list of matchers or several individual matcher arguments (limited to 7 in the latter case).
+The `allOf()` and `anyOf()` represent AND/OR operations.
+They can take a list of matchers or several individual matcher or scalar arguments (limited to 7 in the latter case).

 ### Creating custom matchers

 Should the set of matchers provided by default be insufficient, it is possible to create your own.
-A matcher implements the Matcher interface:
+A matcher implements the `Matcher` interface:

     interface Matcher {
       /** This does the matching of the actual vs expected values. */